 - Monterrey (Estadio BBVA)

-Network: Telcel covers all three Mexican host cities with strong 4G/5G.
-Mexico City, Guadalajara, and Monterrey all have excellent urban coverage.
+Network: Movistar covers all three Mexican host cities with solid 4G coverage.
+Mexico City, Guadalajara, and Monterrey all have good urban coverage.

 → Mexico eSIM — Use Code WORLDCUP15